dmlc/xgboost/doc/R-package/discoverYourData.md

 In boosting, when a specific link between feature and outcome have been learned by the algorithm, it will try to not refocus on it (in theory it is what happens, reality is not always that simple).
 Therefore, all the importance will be on feature `A` or on feature `B` (but not both).
 You will know that one feature have an important role in the link between the observations and the label.
 It is still up to you to search for the correlated features to the one detected as important if you need to know all of them.

-If you want to try Random Forests™ algorithm, you can tweak Xgboost parameters!
+If you want to try Random Forests™ algorithm, you can tweak XGBoost parameters!

 **Warning**: this is still an experimental parameter.